reidaruss/calaxy_project/README.md

     Currently bad requests don't return very useful information on what went wrong, and given more time I would institute better request responses to give more verbose errors.
 The current server wont crash given a bad request, but will just return a 500 internal server error instead of useful information.

+- SQL/Malicious Code Injection Protection

+    Handling of malicious code injection would be important in a real application.